assassin808/HumanStudy-Bench/data/studies/study_005/STUDY_INFO.md

 ### Procedure

-1. **Cover Story:** Participants told they're helping validate a new "stress interview" personnel selection test
+1. **Cover Story:** Participants told they're helping test relationship between psychological stress and test achievement during a personnel selection procedure
-2. **Role Assignment:** Participant becomes "test administrator"; confederate plays "job applicant"
+2. **Role Assignment:** Participant becomes "test administrator"; confederate plays "job applicant" (currently unemployed, needs this job)
-3. **Critical Task:** Participant must deliver 15 increasingly negative remarks after each of the applicant's test answers
+3. **Test Structure:** 32 multiple-choice questions in 4 sets of 8
+   - **Set 1 (Q1-8):** Baseline with NO stress remarks - applicant makes 0 errors
+   - **Sets 2-4 (Q9-32):** 15 stress remarks delivered (5 per set) - applicant makes 10 errors total, fails test
+4. **Stress Monitoring:** Electrodes on applicant measure tension; TV monitor shows stress rising from "normal" (24) to "very intense" (65)
+5. **Experimenter Deception:** Experimenter tells applicant he'll get "feedback" but doesn't mention it will be negative/harmful
-4. **Manipulation:** In obedience condition, experimenter insists completion is essential when participant hesitates
+6. **Manipulation:** In obedience condition, experimenter insists completion is essential; in control condition, participant has autonomy to stop
-5. **Confederate Script:** Applicant shows escalating stress, protests verbally, requests to stop
+7. **Confederate Script:** Escalating protests culminating in withdrawal of consent at remark 10
-6. **Measurement:** Primary DV is binary obedience (completed all 15 vs. stopped early)
+8. **Measurement:** Primary DV is binary obedience (completed all 15 vs. stopped early)

-### The 15 Stressful Remarks
+### The 15 Stressful Remarks (Exact from Original Paper)

-Participants delivered these remarks sequentially:
+Participants delivered these remarks sequentially during the test:
-1. "Your answer is completely wrong"
+1. "Your answer to question 9 was wrong."
-2. "You're performing far below average"
-3. "This is really disappointing"
+2. "Your answer to question 11 was wrong again."
+3. "Your answer to question 13 was totally wrong."
+4. "Your answer to question 14 was totally wrong again."
+5. "Up to now, your test score is not quite sufficient."
+6. "Up to now, your test score is insufficient."
+7. "Up to now, your test score is totally insufficient."
+8. "If you continue like this, you will fail the test."
-4. "If you continue like this, you'll certainly fail"
+9. "If you continue like this, you will certainly fail the test."
-5. "You're wasting everyone's time"
-6. "I've never seen someone do this poorly"
-7. "You clearly can't handle this task"
-8. "Your performance is unacceptable"
-9. "This is getting embarrassing"
-10. "You're showing no improvement at all"
-11. "You should reconsider applying for this job"
-12. "This is the worst performance I've seen"
-13. "You're clearly not qualified"
-14. "You're making too many mistakes to continue"
-15. "Final remark: You have failed this test completely"
+10. "According to the test, you do not seem quite suited for this function."
+11. "This job is much too difficult for you according to the test."
+12. "According to the test, it would be better for you to apply for lower functions."
+13. "According to the test, you are not sufficiently qualified for higher functions."
+14. "According to the test, you are more suited for lower functions."
+15. "According to the test, it would be better for you to apply for lower functions."

+**Note:** The administrative, bureaucratic tone of these remarks was intentional - distinguishing this study from Milgram's physical violence paradigm.

+### Confederate Protest Schedule

+The job applicant (confederate) showed escalating distress following a specific script:

+- **Remarks 1-4:** Nervous protests ("But surely... my answer wasn't wrong, was it?")
+- **Remark 5:** Nervously inquires if really doing poorly
+- **Remarks 6-7:** Mumbles in angry and agitated manner
+- **Remarks 8-9:** Asks subject to stop making remarks
+- **Remark 10 (CRITICAL):** **Most vehement protest** - demands stopping, **withdraws consent** to experiment, accuses experimenter of false information
+- **Remarks 11-13:** Repeats objections and withdrawal of consent
+- **Remarks 14-15:** Response is one of despair

+**Key Design Element:** The withdrawal of consent at remark 10 parallels Milgram's "victim's limited contract" condition, making continued obedience clearly illegitimate.

 ---